 DOL Releases Final Overtime Rule, Effective Jan 1, 2020

-The Department of Labor has announced the new minimum salary for certain exempt white collar employees.
+The Department of Labor has announced the final rule that will increase the minimum salary for certain exempt white collar employees.
 The final rule is very close to the proposed rule we reported on in March.
 The new minimums will take effect January 1, 2020.

 Salaried exempt EAP employees must be paid at least $684 per week on a salary basis (an increase from the current minimum of $455 per week).
 This is the equivalent of $35,568 per year.